vaish9825/-QPSK-Transceiver-Simulation-BER-Analysis-/README.md

 * **MATLAB** (Tested on R2025a/R2025b based on file versions).
 * **Simulink**.
 * **Communications Toolbox** (Required for QPSK Modulator/Demodulator and AWGN blocks).

-## 💻 How to Run

-1. Clone this repository or download the files.
-2. Open **MATLAB**.
-3. Navigate to the folder containing the files.
-4. Double-click `qpsk.slx` to open the model.
-5. Click the **Run** button in Simulink.
-6. The constellation diagrams will appear automatically.
-7. The BER data is exported to the workspace (variable `ber`) for further plotting/analysis.